 Microsoft’s Windows File Recovery tool doesn’t have a graphical interface—it’s only a command-line utility.
-We’ll show you how to use it, but it’s a more hands-on process than you might expect from an official Microsoft utility available in Windows 10’s Store.
+We’ll show you how to use it, but it’s a more hands-on process than you might expect from an official Microsoft utility available in the Microsoft Store.

-This tool requires you’ve installed Windows 10’s May 2020 Update or a newer version of Windows 10.
+This tool requires you’ve installed Windows 10’s May 2020 Update or newer, or any version of Windows 11.
 It doesn’t run on older versions of Windows.

 Whether Microsoft’s tool can actually find and recover a file you’ve deleted depends on the drive.
 Deleted files aren’t removed from hard drives immediately, but they often are removed from solid-state drives immediately.
 If you’ve written a lot of data to a device like an SD card since you’ve deleted the file, it’s likely that the file’s data may have been overwritten.

 Even if you manage to recover a file, you may only get some of the file’s data—the file may be corrupted.
 You can only get whatever data is still on the drive.
 There are no guarantees here, and that’s why backups are so important.

 The utility also has multiple modes intended for different situations and file systems.
 We’ll explain which you should use and how to use them.

 To get started, install the Windows File Recovery tool from the Microsoft Store to get started.
 You can open the Store and search for “Windows File Recovery” or just click that link to open the Store.